machines-in-motion/mim_robots/README.md

 ## mim_robots

 This repository contains robot descriptions that are used in the machines in motion lab.
 It also contains APIs that can use the robot descriptions directly to create mujoco simulations.
+This code base will also contain dynamic_graph_head related API's in the future to enable easy sim2real robot transfer of code.

 ## Dependencies
 1. robot_descriptions - ```pip install robot_descriptions```